ktaka-ccmp/axum-liboauth2/Readme.md

 - Expiration check for session and token
 - Clean up expired sessions and tokens from SQL store
 - Implement PostgreSQL and SQLite storage
-- Error handling by thiserr
+- Error handling by thiserr i.e. remove anyhow dependency in liboauth2 and libsession
-- ~~Separate libsession and liboauth2~~
+- ✅ Separate libsession and liboauth2
 - Design and create user Database table
-- ~~Remove csrf token etc after their use from token store~~
+- ✅ Remove csrf token etc after their use from token store
-- Use STATIC parameters to simplify state management [see](https://github.com/ktaka-ccmp/axum-htmx-google-oauth/blob/master/src/settings.rs)
+- ✅ Use STATIC parameters to simplify state management [see](https://github.com/ktaka-ccmp/axum-htmx-google-oauth/blob/master/src/settings.rs)
 - Use middleware to distinguish authenticated users [see](https://github.com/ktaka-ccmp/axum-htmx-google-oauth/blob/master/src/main.rs#L90)
 - Write unit tests
 - Write integration tests